s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 ## Post-install configuration

 Now, this is where the actual TPM2 unlocking part comes into place.
 I'll skip all the boring "copy old home dir and struggle for 2 hours to configure dotfiles and install programs" stuff, and only focus on TPM2 here.

+> [!NOTE]
+> Aaaand that's about as far as I've gotten so far.
+Document is very much a WIP, so check back in a week or two and there might be progress!

 ## Acknowledgements